 Note: If you have farmland in two or more municipalities, part of the farmland may qualify for 80% of the credit and part may qualify for 70% or 100% of the credit.
-If this is the case, you should compute your farmland preservation credit using the "multiple municipality proration" method, by completing Worksheet 2 (Multiple Municipality Proration), which appears on page 12 in the instructions for Schedule FC.
+If this is the case, you should compute your farmland preservation credit using the "multiple municipality proration" method, by completing Worksheet 1 (Multiple Municipality Proration), in the instructions for Schedule FC.